ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  Why create this project?
  -------------
  To demonstrate DrawMeshInstancedIndirect API on mobile devices.
-- can draw 50,000 instance on almost any mobile GPU(e.g. adreno506) within 5ms, performance mainly affected by visible grass count on screen
+- can draw 50,000 instances on almost any mobile GPU(e.g. adreno506) within 5ms, performance mainly affected by visible grass count on screen
 - can draw 1,000,000 instances on 2018/2019 flagship mobile GPU (adreno630) within 8ms, performance mainly affected by visible grass count on screen

  Requirement
  -----------------
- if you try the pre-built .apk, your android device must support Opengles3.2 / Vulkan
+ if you want to try the pre-built .apk, your android device must support Opengles3.2 / Vulkan

  Editor
  ------------